 The finished surface of new roads shall have a NAASRA roughness satisfying the TA's standards at the time of construction.
 No abrupt or abnormal deviations shall occur and no areas shall pond water.
-The surface shall be of uniform texture expected by best trade practice and satisfy density standards applicable to the surfacing being used.
+The surface

 Where hard surfacing is required for areas that are not movement lanes, alternative materials and porous pavements that achieve the durability, maintenance, and amenity requirements are acceptable with the approval of the TA.